RustMagazine/rustmagazine/content/issue-1/rust-for-linux-brief-introduction.md

 # Rust for Linux Definition

-Before diving into **r4l**, we must anwser the question "What's is Rust for Linux".
+Before diving into **r4l**, we must answer the question "What's is Rust for Linux".
 It's not about rewriting Linux with Rust or translating all the drivers in Linux from C to Rust. **r4l** is just a tool, helping kernel developers use Rust in Linux.
 Though **r4l** contains some drivers, they are demos for teaching Rust driver development.

 Here we list the main components of the **r4l** project: